-2018 Hyundai Creta Facelift Vs Creta Old brings you a detailed specification based comparison between the updated version of this compact SUV and the older model.
-We compare these two versions on the basis of design, features, engine specifications and prices.
+Hyundai Creta Facelift Vs Creta Old is a specification based comparison report between the latest and the older version of this compact SUV.
+Here we compare the two versions of the Creta against each other based on a number of parameters.

 Hyundai Creta Facelift Vs Creta Old: Design